Dublin’s Croke Park to host Ireland’s first regular season NFL game this year

 The Pittsburgh Steelers were announced as the designated home team for the Dublin game.

-The match is to be held at the end of September, according to Ireland’s sports and tourism minister.
+The game is to be held at the end of September, according to Ireland’s sports and tourism minister.

-“I’m honoured to confirm that in 2025 the NFL will play an historic, first-ever regular season game in Dublin, Ireland,” NFL executive vice president Peter O’Reilly said on Friday.
+“I’m honoured to confirm that in 2025 the NFL will play an historic, first-ever regular season game in Dublin, Ireland,” NFL executive vice president Peter O’Reilly said.

 “The first regular season game in Ireland will be played at the iconic, historic and magnificent Croke Park stadium, home to the Gaelic Athletic Association, the GAA, and host to many tremendous sporting events and moments over the years.